gabyx/ApproxMVBB/README.md

 Computing the minimal volume oriented bounding box for a given point cloud in 3D is a hard problem in computer science.
 Exact algorithms are known and of cubic order in the number of points in 3D.
 A faster exact algorithm is currently not know.
 However, for lots of applications an approximation of the minimum volume oriented bounding box is acceptable and already accurate enough.
 This project was developped for research in [Granular Rigidbody Dynamics](http://www.zfm.ethz.ch/~nuetzig/?page=research).
-This small standart compliant C++11 library can either be built into a shared object library or directly be included in an existing C++ project.
+This small standard compliant C++11 library can either be built into a shared object library or directly be included in an existing C++ project.
 It includes code for :